balkce/demucstargetsel/README.md

     git lfs track "*.wav"
     git add .gitattributes

-Then copy all the files in the repositories `datasetcreation` folder to `/opt/DNS`:
+Then copy all the files in the `datasetcreation` folder to `/opt/DNS`:

     cp /opt/demucstargetsel/datasetcreation/* .